mpacific/Node-Mastodon-Follow-Stats/README.md

 # Node Mastodon Follow Stats
-A script to run at a scheduled interval (or on demand) to retrieve new/removed follows and followers.
+A script to run at a scheduled interval (or on demand) to retrieve new/removed followers.
 This is based off of the work of [Node-Twitter-Follow-Stats](https://github.com/mpacific/Node-Twitter-Follow-Stats)

 ## Requirements
 * Node 18